Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 Requirements vary from bank to bank, but you’ll generally need to provide your personal information and verify your identity.

-What information do I need to open a bank account?
+5 things you need to open a bank account

-If you’re an existing customer with a bank, they’ll have your personal information on file and you likely won’t need to supply any extra details unless you’re setting up a business or kids account.
-However, if you’ve never held an account with that particular bank before, you’ll typically be asked to provide the following information.
+If you’re an existing customer with a bank, they’ll have your personal information on file and you likely won’t need to supply any extra details.
+But if you’ve never held an account with that particular bank before, you’ll typically be asked to provide the following information.

 How can I provide photo ID?

 Some banks allow you to verify your ID online.
-You’ll need to have your ID handy when applying for an account online and then follow the on-screen prompts to photograph your ID.
+You’ll need to have your ID handy when applying for a bank account online and then follow the on-screen prompts to photograph your ID.
 However, some banks may require you to bring your ID to the nearest branch.
 Alternatively, your bank may require you to provide a certified copy of your documents by mail.
-Opening a new bank account is a relatively simple process, but it’s a good idea to have all your personal documents handy to make sure the process runs smoothly.
-And to get the best bank account for your needs, compare savings accounts and checking accounts before getting started.

 Compare popular bank accounts